Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

 In many interesting situations an action of a Lie algebra on shell (on the space $Sol/\thicksim$) can be lifted to an L$\ity$ action off shell.
 Conversely any L$\ity$ action of Lie algebra (or, more generally, any weak action) on a Q-manifold (off- shell action) generates ordinary Lie algebra action on shell.

-More generally, we can consider L$\ity$ $\g$-module $N$.
+{\footnote {More generally, we can consider L$\ity$ $\g$-module $N$.
 We say that the structure of L$\ity$ module on $N$ is Hamiltonian if $N$ can be equipped with $\g$-invariant inner product.
-(We say that the inner product is $\g$-invariant if the function $q$ specifying L$\ity$ structure takes values in the Lie algebra of linear operators on $N$ that preserve the inner product.) {\footnote {If we have an odd symplectic $Q$- manifold $M$ we can take as $N$ the L$\ity$ algebra constructed as the Taylor decomposition of $Q$ in Darboux coordinates in the neighborhood of a point belonging to the zero locus of $Q$.
+(We say that the inner product is $\g$-invariant if $q$ specifying L$\ity$ $\g$-action takes values in the Lie algebra of linear operators on $N$ that preserve the inner product.)
+If we have an odd symplectic $Q$- manifold $M$ we can take as $N$ the L$\ity$ algebra constructed as the Taylor decomposition of $Q$ in Darboux coordinates in the neighborhood of a point belonging to the zero locus of $Q$.
 This algebra is equipped with odd inner product coming from the odd symplectic form.
-A Hamiltonian L$\ity$ action on $M$ generates a Hamiltonian L$\ity$ action on $N$.}} We can generalize the notion of Hamiltonian L$\ity$ action allowing ghost-dependent inner products.
-(In other words, we can assume that the inner product takes values in $\Sym (\Pi \g)$.)
+A Hamiltonian L$\ity$ action on $M$ generates a Hamiltonian L$\ity$ action on $N$.}}

 Let us come back to the general theory of deformations in BV-formalism.
-Recall that infinitesimal deformations of solution to the classical Master equation (\ref{E:fggdsfjh}) are labeled by observables (by cohomology $H(C(M),Q)$ of $Q$ on the space $C(M)$).
-Of course, every deformation of $S$ induces a deformation of $Q$ and we have a homomorphism of corresponding cohomology groups $H(C(M),Q)\to H(Vect (M), \TQ)$.
+Recall that infinitesimal deformations of solution to the classical Master equation (\ref{E:fggdsfjh}) (of classical Lagrangian system in BV formalism) are labeled by observables (by cohomology $\rH(C^{\infty}(M),Q)$ of $Q$ in the space $C^{\infty}(M)$).
+Every deformation of action $S$ induces a deformation of $Q$ and we have a homomorphism of corresponding cohomology groups $\rH(C^{\infty}(M),Q)\to \rH(Vect (M), Q)$.